-Developers have different options and tools to create automatic deployments for their projects.
-These automatic deployments options ensure that no time is wasted on adding new coding blocks manually between the files on Live server.
+Developers have different options and tools to create automatic deployments for their projects on any hosting for PHP.
+These automatic deployments options ensure that no time is wasted on adding new coding blocks manually between the files on a Live server.
 The good news is that developers choose from a lot of deployment tools now including DeployBot and DeployHQ.

 For the purpose of this article, I’ve picked the popular zero-time deployment tool ‘Envoyer’, created by Laravel’s creator Taylor Otwell.
-While Envoyer is considered the “default” option for deploying Laravel apps, I will demonstrate its capabilities of deploying Symfony applications on Cloudways.
+While Envoyer is considered the “default” option for deploying Laravel apps, I will demonstrate how to deploy Symfony applications on Cloudways using this tool.

 The team behind Symfony recently published the latest versions of Symfony, 3.4 and 4.0.
 These versions have different structure when compared to the standard release versions.
 I will not go into the details of Symfony 4.
 Similarly, if you wish to upgrade Symfony 3.x to version 4, follow this detailed upgrade guide.